fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [VedankPande/polling-app](https://github.com/VedankPande/polling-app) - A real-time polling/voting application that allows users to create and participate in polls
+- [morikeli/Fast-Polls](https://github.com/morikeli/Fast-Polls) - This is a polling website that allows users to create, edit or delete polls they published.
+Other users can vote and view poll results.
+- [ilyeshammadi/voting_app](https://github.com/ilyeshammadi/voting_app) - Voting app, that let's users create and edit polls
+- [paspheeris/polling](https://github.com/paspheeris/polling) - Create, edit, view and vote on polls
+- [RaajAakarsh/ThePollPlaza](https://github.com/RaajAakarsh/ThePollPlaza) - Sample Polling Website (Work in Progress): This is a sample polling website created as a part of a web development project.
+The website allows users to create and participate in polls on various topic
+- [man-united/quickpoll](https://github.com/man-united/quickpoll) - Full stack web app allowing live polls to be created.
+Users share url link for others to vote.
 - [emanuelchristo/movie-night-server](https://github.com/emanuelchristo/movie-night-server) - 🗄 Server for Movie Night web app
 - [PollBuddy/PollBuddy](https://github.com/PollBuddy/PollBuddy) - Poll Buddy is an interactive questionnaire platform that aims to be an enjoyable and easy to use way to collect answers and insights from a group of people.
 - [MovieMatchMaker/TinderForMoviesV2](https://github.com/MovieMatchMaker/TinderForMoviesV2) -